 Note: Customs has stated that these "Validations" are not "audits", as they do not measure a company's adherence to existing government rules and regulations.
 Nevertheless, companies undergoing the process should be prepared to treat it as if it were.
-A negative determination can have a detrimental affect on a company's trade operations, especially if it had come to rely on the factof fewer inspections and faster clearance of their imports.
+A negative determination can have a detrimental affect on a company's trade operations, especially if it had come to rely on the fact of fewer inspections and faster clearance of their imports.

 How Might This Affect Canadian Companies?
-Even if a Canadian company has no interest in becoming a C-TPAT partner, it may find itself in the process nonetheless.
-For example, it may be within the supply chain of a C-TPAT member, a customer or perhaps a carrier, and suddenly have additional obligations and procedures "requested" of it in order to continue to do business.
-While new procedures may assist in enhancing security, the reality is that they may also further burden an established practice or add increased costs to the process.
+Even companies which have no independent interest in becoming a C-TPAT partner, may find themselves in the process nonetheless.
+For example, it may be within the supply chain of a C-TPAT member, a customer or perhaps a carrier, and suddenly have e: (416) 864 - 6200 e: (416) 864 - 6201

+E-Mail: LBMeyer@Venable.com Web: www.venable.com additional obligations and procedures "requested" of it in order to continue to do business.
+While new procedures may assist in enhancing security, the reality is that they may also further burden an established practice and may add increased costs to the process.